 Military Bans DNA Testing Kits for Soldiers

-The United States Department of Defense (DoD) recently issued a statement warning military personnel to avoid using at-home DNA testing kits offered by private heritage DNA testing companies like Ancestry and 23andMe.
-Although the memo doesn’t go into great detail about the catalyst for the announcement, it does outline government officials’ concerns that ancestry DNA tests are unregulated and produce results that are unprotected from potential abuse.
-Experts think the announcement is probably related to a recently published study that outlined the security flaws in public DNA databases like MyHeritage and GEDMatch.
+The United States Department of Defense (DoD) issued a statement warning military personnel to avoid using at-home DNA testing kits offered by private heritage DNA testing companies.
+Although the memo doesn't go into great detail about the catalyst for the announcement, it does outline government officials' concerns that ancestry DNA tests are unregulated and produce unprotected results from potential abuse.
+Experts think the statement is probably related to a published study that outlined the security flaws in public DNA databases.

 This prohibition does not mean that members of the U.S. military cannot take any DNA test.
-There are many legitimate reasons that a serviceman or woman may want to take a DNA test, like confirming paternity or another biological relationship.
-In these cases, military personnel can take a Legal DNA Test through a certified laboratory with high security standards like Health Street.
+There are many legitimate reasons a serviceman or woman may want to take a DNA test, like confirming paternity or another biological relationship.
+In these cases, military personnel can take a Legal DNA Test through a certified laboratory with high-security standards like Health Street.